probcomp/metaprob/README.md

 ## Install Java

-You will of course need Java to run Leinigen and Clojure, e.g. OpenJDK version 8.
+You will of course need Java to run Leiningen and Clojure, e.g. OpenJDK version 8.
 You need full Java, not just the VM.

-## Installing Leinigen and Clojure
+## Installing Leiningen and Clojure

-It is not necessary to separately install Clojure if Leinigen is installed.
-Just install Leinigen, and let it take care of installing Clojure.
+It is not necessary to separately install Clojure if Leiningen is installed.
+Just install Leiningen, and let it take care of installing Clojure.

-Instructions for installing Leinigen are [here](https://leiningen.org/#install), but for a quick install use the short script in the Makefile: `make lein`.
+Instructions for installing Leiningen are [here](https://leiningen.org/#install), but for a quick install use the short script in the Makefile: `make lein`.
 This script assumes that `~/bin` is on your `PATH`.

-Leinigen keeps some state in the `~/.lein` directory.
+Leiningen keeps some state in the `~/.lein` directory.

 ## Parsing metaprob